The Covid pandemic has drastically changed church attendance. Just when everyone felt safe going back to church, the new Delta variant appeared.

 Every Sunday the pastor gets up and asks members to open their church app and fill out the card.

-This digital card is used for volunteer signup, check into the church service, submit prayer requests, identify first-time visitors and identify the next steps for followup.
+This digital card is used for volunteer signup, check into the church service, submit prayer requests, identify first-time visitors and identify the next steps for follow-up.

-The app also has a built-in Bible, a giving portal, sermon notes, social media and much more!
+The app also has a built-in Bible, a giving portal, sermon notes, social media, and much more!
 It provides all the necessary resources to support the Sunday service.

 It has become part of the Sunday routine to sit down, open the app and fill out the digital connection card.

-Not a big deal for me and I know the church appreciates having lots of information, including an attendance report, ready for them on Monday morning!
+I know the church appreciates having lots of information, including an attendance report, ready for them on Monday morning!

 This mobile app technology has taken what used to be a manual process and eliminates the printing costs, the collection of paper connection cards, and the process of entering the information into the church database.